 Navy Officer Ranks

 These positions involve an application of technical and leadership skills versus primarily management functions.
-Only senior enlisted personnel (pay grades E6 & above) may apply for the Navy’s Warrant Officer program.
-With a minimum of 13 enlisted service years prior to commissioning, they possess a wealth of technical and leadership experience, allowing them to work closely with, and fully understand, the requirements of enlisted technicians in their charge.
+Only senior enlisted personnel (pay grades E6 and above) may apply for the Navy’s warrant officer program.
+With a minimum of 13 enlisted service years before commissioning, they possess a wealth of technical and leadership experience, allowing them to work closely with, and fully understand, the requirements of enlisted technicians in their charge.

 Ensign (ENS, O1)